thePanz/behatrunner/README.md

 `drush en -y behatrunner`

-When first enabled, the module does not scan and registered the scenarios defined by the currently enabled modules, run `drush bscan` to update and register them.
+When first enabled, the module scan and registered the scenarios defined by the currently enabled modules, run `drush bscan` to update and register them.

-The module will auto-register the scenarios defined in the modules subsequently enabled.
+The module will auto-deregister the scenarios defined in the modules subsequently disabled.

 Commands
 --------------------------------------------------------------------------------